Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications: Introduction

-To overcome the limitations of existing techniques, amplitude-phase-time block modulation (APTBM) has recently been developed \cite{fanAmplitudephasetimeBlockModulation2023}.
+To overcome the limitations of the aforementioned techniques, amplitude-phase-time block modulation (APTBM) has recently been proposed \cite{fanAmplitudephasetimeBlockModulation2023}.
 APTBM encodes information in blocks, each containing two symbols subject to inherent amplitude and phase constraints.
 These constraints enable constraint-guided signal reconstruction at the receiver, mitigating nonlinear distortion in a hardware-free and model-agnostic manner while maintaining a favorable trade-off between SE and EE \cite{fanAmplitudephasetimeBlockModulation2023}.
-The performance of APTBM-based systems therefore depends crucially on the effectiveness of the signal reconstruction.
-However, the signal reconstruction method in \cite{fanAmplitudephasetimeBlockModulation2023} applies the amplitude and phase constraints only heuristically and statistically, rather than incorporating them explicitly into the reconstruction process.
-As a result, it can only achieve preliminary distortion mitigation, leaving considerable residual distortion that degrades system performance.
-Consequently, the PA still needs to operate with a relatively high IBO to ensure transmission quality, which undermines the potential EE gains of APTBM.
-This highlights the need for reconstruction techniques that more effectively exploit the APTBM constraints to enable further IBO reduction.
+Naturally, the overall performance of APTBM-based systems depends crucially on the effectiveness of this signal reconstruction.
+However, the existing method in \cite{fanAmplitudephasetimeBlockModulation2023} applies the amplitude and phase constraints only heuristically and statistically, rather than explicitly integrating them into the reconstruction process.
+As a result, it achieves only partial distortion mitigation, leaving considerable residual distortion that degrades system performance. {Consequently, the PA still needs to operate with a relatively high IBO to ensure transmission quality, which severely undermines the potential PAE gains offered by APTBM.} This limitation highlights the need for advanced reconstruction techniques that explicitly exploit the APTBM constraints to enable further IBO reduction.